American Heart Association

 4. Attend an Instructor Course for either ACLS, BLS, or PALS, and

-See below for the Instructor Course Schedule. upon arrival at the instructor course, you will be tested on your BLS provider skills (mega code for ACLS or PALS) and written exam.
+See below for the Instructor Course Schedule. upon arrival at the instructor course, you will be tested on your BLS provider skills (or mega code for ACLS or PALS instructor candidates) and written exam(s).
 You must pass the test (in your discipline) to continue in the instructor program.
+It's a good idea to review the provider course manual and/or maybe take a renewal course before your provider course.

 5. Be successfully monitored; teaching your first course within six months of attending the instructor course.

-6. Take the Instructor Course Exam and pass with 84%.
+6. Take the Instructor Course Exam and pass with an 84%.

-Tip: the content will be found during the Instructor Course, the Online Instructor Essentials Course, and both the Instructor Manual & the Provider Manual
+Tip: the content will be found during the Instructor Course, the Online Instructor Essentials Course, and both the Instructor Manual & the Provider Manual.
+The provider manual is not included in the tuition for this course, as this was issued to your during your provider course (if you took an online program you may need to access that program to access the provider course content).

 How can I teach after I complete the Instructor Process?